Social Security Disability Lawyer in New Orleans, LA

 Proving that your medical condition meets the SSA’s definition of “disabled” can be the most challenging aspect of a case, so this is where we devote a good deal of our resources when representing clients.
 Essentially, your claim must present evidence that proves you meet the criteria for at least one of the disabilities in the SSA’s Listing of Impairments, or otherwise prove you are unable to work.
 For some individuals who are over 50, they must simply prove that they have significant limitations that prevent them from performing their past work.

-What health conditions qualify for SSDI?
+What health conditions qualify for SSDI in New Orleans?

 The SSA publishes its Listing of Impairments outlining the health conditions that qualify for Social Security disability.
 The Listing includes the criteria applicants must meet for each condition.
 (There is a separate set of impairment listings for those under age 18.)
 The Listing breaks down qualifying conditions into these broad categories: